PERSONAL SECURITY COURSES

 This half-day seminar describes the moving parts of a faith-based security program designed for today’s world setting.
 It includes an overview on topics such as risk assessment, contingency management, and first response to crisis calls.
 The frameworks of a working policy and procedure manual will also be developed.
 This course is designed for individuals and groups who will be part of implementing a security program at the leadership level.

-READY MOUNTAIN (Risk Management Workshop)
+READY MOUNTAIN (Risk Management Seminar)

 This three-day course provides a summary of our three distinct risk management courses: RECKONING ANGEL, COOL MOUNTAIN, and FIRM RUDDER.
 While abbreviated, it ties all topics together to give an organization the basic skills in creating and maintaining an appropriate risk management program.
 Through guided instruction, students will engage in the fundamentals of managing an ongoing crisis in a biblical, logical manner that protects you and your travelers.